ilent2/otslm/docs/Advanced-Beams.rst

 At this stage, the pattern is for a continuous amplitude device.
 To convert the continuous amplitude to a binary amplitude, we can use :func:`+otslm.+tools.dither`.
-It is possible to do this all in one step using one call to ``finalize`` but this allows additional control over the dither.
+It is possible to do this all in one step using one call to :func:`+otslm.+tools.finalize` but this allows additional control over the dither.

 .. code:: matlab